alexcu2718/blazing_fibonacci/README.md

 # Fast Fibonacci Calculator

-A blazingly fast command-line Fibonacci calculator using matrix exponentiation.
+A blazingly fast command-line Fibonacci calculator using matrix exponentiation and fast doubling.

 This project was inspired by [this YouTube video](https://www.youtube.com/watch?v=KzT9I1d-LlQ).
 I created it to explore Rust's capabilities and, admittedly, to flex a bit!

 ## Features

-- Computes Fibonacci numbers efficiently using matrix exponentiation.
+- Computes Fibonacci numbers efficiently using matrix exponentiation and fast doubling algorithm.
-- Supports large Fibonacci numbers with blazing speed.
+- Supports large Fibonacci numbers
 - Provides options to display calculation time and detailed help.

 ## Installation